Last updated: ET

 More information on border security programs currently in force in the U.S. is available from the U.S. Customs and Border Protection.

 Some Canadians may have U.S. as well as Canadian citizenship through birth in the U.S. or through naturalization or descent.
 Under the Western Hemisphere Travel Initiative, U.S. citizens are required to present a valid U.S. passport to enter or re-enter the U.S. by air.
 Although U.S. authorities do not formally require dual nationals to carry both a U.S. and a Canadian passport, carrying both documents as proof of citizenship may facilitate both entry into the U.S. and returning to Canada.
-For more information, consult the Dual Citizenship sectionof the website of the Embassy of the United States of America in Ottawa, as well as Travelling as a dual citizen.
+For more information, consult the Dual Citizenship section of the Travel.state.gov website of the U.S. Department of State, as well as well as the Laws and culture tab.

 Canadian retirees seeking to winter in warmer climates will likely receive a maximum admission period of six months.
 Those who wish to stay longer may apply for an extension with U.S. Citizenship and Immigration Services before their authorized stay expires.